DavidRimon/cfts/google ctf 2020/avr/README.md

 ## Part 2

 In my opinion, this is really the hard part.
-Me and my team couldn't solve it, almost right to the end of the CTF!
+Me and my team couldn't solve it, untill the last 10 minutes of the CTF! sadly, we solved it 9 minutes after the CTF was over :(

 This is the rest of the `main` function: